 People expect to join the Lyceum to enrich their knowledge of philosophy, and while this is true and is indeed a highly likely result, there is something more subtly learned as well: orienting oneself towards having meaningful exchanges with people over the internet….
 I have spent hours upon hours scrolling through my Twitter feed, where oftentimes my biggest reward for doing so is being able to flash a grin at a post that is funny in the moment… [the internet] is rarely thought of as a place to help yourself understand the world around them.

 This is why the Lyceum is crucial in a time where people have too much access to “digital noise” […]: it is a community for every one of us to strive to better our philosophical habits, to make our own ideas clearer, and/or to strengthen them.

 I have a schedule that is quite unpredictable, so I wasn’t sure if the Lyceum would work for me.
 I finally decided to give it a go and I am really glad I did.
 I’ve been a member for two months now and honestly I feel a little guilty because I’ve received far more value than I’ve paid for.
 I’ve been studying Thomistic philosophy on my own for over ten years, so I am no beginner in that respect, but I have learned an incredible amount… in my short time at the Lyceum.
 It’s very exciting to be on the ground level of what I believe can and will be a true game changer in how we use technology.

-Lyceum Memberships come in three tiers: basic, advanced, and premium.
+Enrollment in the Lyceum Institute is sorted into three tiers: Basic, Advanced, and Premium.
 Please note that there is a $6/mo technology cost for each tier, included in the monthly charge.*

 |Persons per account||1||1||2|